 This is Damon O'Donnell

 ALL RIGHTS ARE RESERVED.
-No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or by any informational storage or retrieval system with out express written permission from the publisher.
+No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or by any informational storage or retrieval system without express written permission from the publisher.

 Published by